jepasq/gostatus/README.md

 # Build and run

-To compile and build dependencies and binary :
+To compile and build dependencies and binary run these commands in *src/* :

 	go build